bhavyasharma2/disfluency-restoration-system/README.md

 ---

-## License
+## 📄 License

-This project is intended for academic and educational use only.
+This project is intended for **academic and educational use only**.
+Dataset ownership and licensing remain with the original Kaggle competition organizers. of this project

 * Decide what files to include in `.gitignore`
 * Create a **pipeline diagram** for the README